stoneyrh/gSOAP/gsoap/samples/xml-rpc-json/README.md

 This query returns `"Sayings of the Century"` when applied to the JSON data.

-To try the JSONPath examples yourself, we suggest to create a `store.json` file with the above JSON data and run `jsoncpp` from the command line to compile a JSONPath query as follows:
+To try the JSONPath examples yourself, we suggest to create a `store.json` file with the above JSON data and run jsoncpp from the command line to compile a JSONPath query as follows:

+    cd gsoap/samples/xml-rpc-json
+    soapcpp2 -CSL xml-rpc.h
-    ./jsoncpp -i -o test-json.cpp -m -p'$.store.book[0].title'
+    jsoncpp -o test-json.cpp -m -p'$.store.book[0].title'
     c++ -I../.. -o test-json test-json.cpp json.cpp xml-rpc.cpp soapC.cpp ../../stdsoap2.cpp
     ./test-json < store.json

 The compiled JSONPath query is applied to the `store.json` data and returns the matching values found.
-Use `jsoncpp` option `-y` to return matches in a JSON array.
-The `soapC.cpp` file is generated with the command `soapcpp2 -CSL xml-rpc.h`, which is done just once for all C++ JSON applications.
+Use jsoncpp option `-y` to return matches in a JSON array.

+The `soapC.cpp` file, and the header files `soapStub.h` and `soapH.h`, are generated with the command `soapcpp2 -CSL xml-rpc.h`, which is done just once for all C++ JSON applications.
+Use soapcpp2 option `-c` to generate `soapC.c` for C (with the corresponding `soapStub.h` and `soapH.h` in C).

 To match any field of an object or any array element, we use a wildcard `*`: